nicktagliamonte/In-the-City/README.md

 - Each of the puzzles have a hint mechanic and player rewards for completion.
 - An escape room style section where the door locks behind the player on entry, and the player has to solve a puzzle to unlock it.

+- Right now, these elements all exist in a very minor, loosely held together story which takes place through 3 quests seen in 2 regions.
+It is playable in that state, and could hypothetically be cloned from here and run locally if you wanted to.
+- Testing is an upcoming effort and, pending testing results, a full story will come next.

 ## Upcoming Work:

 ### Phase 6: Working Demo
-Keep adding individual game elements in a "test data" format.
-- Build out some SLIGHT story elements.  fill out the dialogue options with npc's, spice up the descriptions, give the characters real names
-- Add an "introduction" screen.
-  - This will be called from a method in the game engine (which, when I get to persistence, can be put in an if/else depending on what is passed into `main`).
-  - Just introduce the game before proceeding.
-- Reassess demo at this time.
+- Reassess demo
   - In the planning stage, currently seems like this is a full demo.
-  - Check **ALL** TODO comments in every file.
+Pass it over for some play testing
 - (Assuming that the demo is in fact done) host the demo.
   - Find out what changes need to be made to host the demo online.
     - Possibly just host the demo game online, and make the one with levels and save states run local.
 That way, you can have persistence without a backend.